-Commercial catch data is the main source of quantitative information available to assess UoA impacts on yelloweye mullet and estuary cobbler.
-This is used to assess stock status (via a data poor assessment method).
+Commercial catch data is a key source of quantitative information available to assess UoA impacts on main species and some biological information is also available.
+For yelloweye mullet and yellowfin whiting, stock status has been assessed (via a data poor assessment method).
 Some quantitative information is available and is adequate to assess the impact of the UoA on these main secondary species with respect to status.
 SG60 and SG80 are met.